3 Ways to Balance Product vs. Technical Debt

 Build Product, Deal with Infrastructure / Architecture Later

 This approach is rumored to have originated in the start-up world.
 Some people will blame The Lean Startup principles for promoting the idea (not necessarily accurate), while others will cite the general challenge younger generations have with delayed gratification.
 In real life, one can find many cases of this approach taking place in established enterprises that are interested in innovating while being reluctant to make significant investments prior to seeing any “justification” for a future ROI.

 In many cases, the first product that is being developed is sometimes nothing more than a trial balloon designed to prove or to disprove a certain thesis.
 The underlying logic is: why do we need to invest in the proper architecture / infrastructure if we don't know whether this product has any future at all?

 While the logic of the above assumption is correct, and, one doesn't really progress with validating her/his product-market-fit assumptions by investing in the infrastructure for the product - the problems arise when the code actually sticks around.

-As described above, we start by investing most of our efforts and resources (that keep growing as our organization grows) on the product front, while convincing ourselves that we will gradually increase the infra investment as the product matures.
-By the time the product reaches its second significant release, we are expecting to be able to make a significant leap in proper technological foundation.
+As described above, we start by investing most of our efforts and resources (that keep growing as our organization grows) on the product front while convincing ourselves that we will gradually increase the infra investment as the product matures.
+By the time the product reaches its second significant release, we expect to make a significant leap in the proper technological foundation.

 Sounds nice in theory, right?
-Let’s layer the accumulating technical debt and the acceptable technical debt/quality on this graph to see:
+Let's layer the accumulating technical debt and the acceptable technical debt on this graph to see: